nathanielburman/cult-cat-girls/TheWayOfTheCat.md

 ### old version {Where my Pacitties at?
 The most important manipulation they can do is the purrr.
 It can release a vibration that is complex.}

 ## I - Cat's Eyes are only the most beautiful of all eyes
 ### Of all the eyes, a cat's eyes displays the universe in the most beautiful of ways.
-This window opens all the way up, becasue a cat's eyes are the best.
+This window opens all the way up, becasue a cat's eyes are the best opened up, up , up , up, up, up, up if you need more ups you can say up more or go down, down, down, as you need to recalibrate your emotional sensors.

 ## II - Kitten Wrangling
 ### Always wrangle the kittens in an orderly fashion and with form.
 Kittne s must think its total chaos.